Selvol™ Polyvinyl Alcohol Product Information

 viscosity in centipoises graphic

-Selvol PVOH Molecular Weight
+Selvol Polyvinyl Alcohol Molecular Weight

 Viscosity Viscosity Type Degree of Polymerization Average Molecular Weight Range